Bernadya

-Bernadya Ribka Jayakusuma (born 16 March 2004), known mononymously as Bernadya, is an Indonesian singer-songwriter.
+Bernadya Ribka Jayakusuma (born 16 March 2004), known simply as Bernadya, is an Indonesian singer-songwriter.
 She released her debut studio album, Sialnya, Hidup Harus Tetap Berjalan in 2024 to commercial and critical success.
 She won three Anugerah Musik Indonesia awards from six nominations, including Album of the Year.

 Career

-2016–2022: The Voice Kids Indonesia and Celine & Nadya
+2016–2022: The Voice Kids Indonesia and Celine and Nadya

 In 2016, Bernadya started her career by auditioning for the first season of The Voice Kids Indonesia.
 She auditioned singing Adele's "One and Only" with only Tulus turned his chair; thus, she was on Team Tulus by default.
 She was eliminated in the Battle Round, competed against Theresia "Dere" Gultom and Antonius Kenny.
 They performed Justin Bieber's "Love Yourself", then Tulus chose Gultom to move forward to the next round.